 With a personal safety alarm from Vatix, for example, workers can simply hit a dedicated SOS button and immediately be put through to a nominated contact or one of our own highly-trained operators.

 And, because the devices all come with a multi-network SIM card as standard, they will simply switch to the strongest signal, thus eliminating the danger of an injured or distressed worker not being able to get through to someone.

 Drivers make up one of the largest categories of lone workers, confronting unique challenges as they go about their day to day duties.
 One of these is unexpected breakdowns, which can leave the worker stranded somewhere that may or may not have good mobile connectivity.
 There’s also the risk of road accidents which can be more deadly, so lone workers who are required to travel long distances should always be given tools such as personal safety devices so that they can quickly and easily escalate a dangerous event.

 Protecting employees working at height is one of the more obvious duties of a health and safety manager, as the potential risks of a job conducted on high surfaces like roofs or scaffolding can be determined quite easily.
-To read more about working at height regulations, click here.
+To read more about working at height regulations, check out this article.

-To find out more about Vatix services and how we can help with your lone worker risk assessment, click here or call us on 020 3991 5555.
+To find out more about Vatix services and how we can help with your lone worker risk assessment, contact us or call us on 020 3991 5555.